arichiardi/replumb/README.md

 Contributions are welcome, any of them.
 Have a look at ```CONTRIBUTING.md``` for details.

-### Thanks

-As [current maintainer](https://github.com/arichiardi) of the project I would like to thank each and every present and future contributor, [Scalac](https://scalac.io) for actively supporting the (Clojure) open source community and [Mikes Fikes](https://github.com/mfikes) for having answered to my incessant questions on Slack and aided in brainstorming the project name.

 ### License

+Distributed under the Eclipse Public License, the same as Clojure.

 Copyright (C) 2015 Scalac Sp. z o.o.

-Distributed under the Eclipse Public License, the same as Clojure.
+Scalac [scalac.io](http://scalac.io/?utm_source=scalac_github&utm_campaign=scalac1&utm_medium=web) is a full-stack team of great functional developers focused around Scala/Clojure backed by great frontend and mobile developers.

+On our [blog](http://blog.scalac.io/?utm_source=scalac_github&utm_campaign=scalac1&utm_medium=web) we share our knowledge with community on how to write great, clean code, how to work remotely and about our culture.